libvc/mutt_vc_query/README.md

 to avoid automatic changes to INSTALL making it into the git history.

+## Test

+For runing the unit test suite:

+    make check

 ## Usage

     mutt_vc_query -f <path to .vcf> <query>